a8m/rql/README.md

 	LimitMaxValue: 200,
 })
 ```
-rql uses reflection in the build process to detect the type of each field, and create a set of validation rules for each it.
+rql uses reflection in the build process to detect the type of each field, and create a set of validation rules for each one.
 If one of the validation rules fails or rql encounters an unknown field, it returns an informative error to the user.
 Don't worry about the usage of reflection, it happens only once when you build the parser.
 Let's go over the validation rules:
 1. `int` (8,16,32,64), `sql.NullInt6` - Round number
 2. `uint` (8,16,32,64), `uintptr` - Round number and greater than or equal to 0